Hardware Troubleshooting Notes

 (ii) Boot record is changed.

-Solution: – (i) create the partition through dos and transferred the system files.
+Solution: – (i) created the partition through dos and transferred the system files.

-14. Primary hard disk fail or secondary hard disk fails (message shows):-
+14. Primary hard disk failure or secondary hard disk fails (message shows):-

 (i) Check the data cable.